ahmedchaudhryy/ahmedchaudhryy.github.io/_pages/about.md

 My Ph.D. dissertation includes three essays: the effect of US state-level campaign contribution laws on welfare policy, the relationship between political ideology and productive capabilities (long-run development), and how political ideology affects IMF program participation and conditionalities and how IMF program and conditions, in turn, affect political ideology. <br />
 <br>

 I have also taught three courses (seven times) at OU as a principal instructor.
 These include Principles of Microeconomics (twice), Principles of Macroeconomics (four times), and Intermediate Microeconomic Theory (once).
 I also have two years of experience as a teaching assistant.
-Please click <a href='https://drive.google.com/file/d/1z5G0PW0LeU_AG0Tny1Bot7VTHSq3KNDE/view?usp=sharing'>here</a> to access my teaching dossier (statement of teaching philosophy, sample course outlines, and student evaluations)  <br />
+Please click on the link to access my teaching dossier (statement of teaching philosophy, sample course outlines, and student evaluations) <a href='https://drive.google.com/file/d/1z5G0PW0LeU_AG0Tny1Bot7VTHSq3KNDE/view?usp=sharing'>[Link]</a>. <br />
 <br>

 I am available for interviews in the 2023-24 job market. <br />